Strominger connection and pluriclosed metrics: Abstract

 \section{Abstract}

 In this paper, we prove a conjecture raised by Angella, Otal, Ugarte, and Villacampa recently, which states that if the Strominger connection (also known as Bismut connection) of a compact Hermitian manifold is K\"ahler-like, in the sense that its curvature tensor obeys all the symmetries of the curvature of a K\"ahler manifold, then the metric must be pluriclosed.
-Actually, we show that Strominger K\"ahler-like is equivalent to the pluriclosedness of the Hermitian metric plus the parallelness of the torsion, even without the compactness assumption.
+What we actually showed is a bit more: for any given Hermitian manifold, the Strominger K\"ahler-like condition is equivalent to the pluriclosedness of the metric plus the parallelness of the torsion.

 \markleft{Quanting Zhao and Fangyang Zheng} \markright{Strominger K\"ahler-like}